Broadband speed test

 • Make sure your router is in an elevated position (such as on a table or shelf) in clear view of your device and keep it away from other electronic devices

-• Use a wired connection, such as an ethernet cable.
-Your WiFi speed probably won’t be as strong as a wired connection, but your broadband provider only needs to hit the advertised speed.
+Your WiFi speed probably won’t be as strong as a wired connection, but your broadband provider only needs to hit the advertised minimum speed.
 Otherwise, you have grounds to complain.

-What broadband bandwidth will you need?
+What broadband bandwidth will I need?

 The amount of bandwidth you need depends on how you and your household use the internet.

-Although the terms can sometimes be used interchangeably, bandwidth and internet speed are not the same thing.
 Bandwidth refers to the volume of data that can be transmitted in a certain amount of time.
 The higher your bandwidth, the faster and more reliable your internet connection will be.

 If you’re working from home, you’ll need plenty of bandwidth for video conferencing and file sharing, especially if there’s more than one of you in the home office.
-If you and your household like to stream TV and movies or listen to music through Spotify, you’ll want to make sure you have enough for everyone.
+If you and your household like to stream TV and movies or listen to music through Spotify, you’ll want to make sure you have enough bandwidth for everyone.

 What do the results of my internet speed test mean?